harvestfi/harvest-gelato/README.md

 ### Permissions

-Harvest Controller has to whitelist the deployed Resolver as hardworker.
+- Harvest Controller has to whitelist the deployed Resolver as hardworker.
+- The deployed resolver has to whitelist the PokeMe.sol (https://docs.gelato.network/guides/what-tasks-can-be-automated).

 ### Tests